 At that moment, I realised I was facing my first real test of the Camino.
 I quickly saw that this was more than just a decision about my naïve notion of what it was to be a pilgrim.
 This was a decision about my flexibility.
 My capacity to do things differently.
 My preparedness to take on change.

-One of Bill’s first lessons was learning how to do the laundry, however there was much more than this to learn.
-He had started off with a romantic image of how a pilgrim should be, and part of that was trekking with a wooden walking staff.
-However he, like many, suffered problems with his knees, legs, and feet.
+One of Bill’s first lessons was learning how to do the laundry.
+However, there was much more than this to learn.
+He had started with a romantic image of how a pilgrim should be, and part of that was trekking with a wooden walking staff.
+However, he, like many, suffered problems with his knees, legs, and feet.
 He had to discard the walking pole for sticks:

 That then raised the question: Why are you doing the Camino?
 Was I doing it to indeed bring forth change?
 Did I truly believe that I actually needed to change?
 Or more importantly, that I could change?
 I was nearly sixty.
 At that age can you press the reset button and hope that you’ll default to a nicer less complicated human being?
 That you can expunge the irksome characteristics of a lived life, and rid yourself of those personality traits that have made life so unnecessarily difficult?
 For you and for those around you?

 These are questions that I have asked myself; how much can I change?
-Shortly after Anna met me on the Camino she informed me that I was one of the grumpiest pilgrims that she had met.
-I am still not known for my sunny outlook, but the grumpiness has a bit more humour now.
+Shortly after Anna met me on the Camino, she informed me that I was one of the grumpiest pilgrims that she had met.
+I am still not known for my sunny outlook, but the grumpiness has more humor now.

 This damn Camino is like a psychiatrist’s couch.

 I now prefer to think of it as a month long walking meditation that allowed me to see the constant circular useless

 thinking noise in my head that would not be quiet for a moment and gave no benefit in return.